 The Project proposes to extract groundwater for 1 year at a maximum quantity of 112 acre-feet.
 This one time use of groundwater for construction is approximately 10% of the annual production quantity of Bornt Farms, and 5% of the annual production quantity of Jacumba Valley Ranch.
 After Project construction, groundwater extraction for O&M would be 0.9% of the annual production quantity of Bornt Farms and 0.5% of the annual production quantity of Jacumba Valley Ranch for the maximum groundwater historically extracted from the Project site.
 Groundwater extraction for decommissioning and dismantling would be 5% of the annual production quantity of Bornt Farms and 2% of the annual production quantity of Jacumba Valley Ranch for the maximum groundwater historically extracted from the Project site.

+The Project proposes to use 112 acre-feet during construction for 1 year.
+Assuming no recharge to the aquifer, the Project alone would reduce groundwater in storage by 1.2% during construction.
+The estimated maximum extraction from all known sources during the period of Project construction is 649.5 acre-feet.
+Total reduction of groundwater in storage from all sources during the construction period is estimated to be 7.2%.
+Assuming a Project lifetime of 40 years (1 year of construction, 38 years of O&M, and 1 year of decommissioning), the proposed Project would use 542 acre-feet of water.
+Other groundwater uses within the basin including reasonably foreseeable projects would use 780 acre-feet of water.
+This equates to a total water demand of 1,322 acre-feet, which results in a 14.7% reduction in storage over 40 years, assuming no recharge to the aquifer.

 3.1.3 Significance of Impacts Prior to Mitigation

-The results of the analysis show that historical groundwater extraction rates of 995 to 2,066 afy resulted in groundwater overdraft during dry climatic periods such as those experienced from 1963 to 1976, and 1998 through 2008.
-Between 1955 and 1978, in conjunction with high pumping rates and low recharge rates, groundwater levels in the Jacumba Valley alluvial aquifer decreased by approximately 30 feet.
-The groundwater overdraft and storage reduction observed in the Jacumba Valley alluvial aquifer between 1938 and 1978 was alleviated, however, by 1993 when groundwater levels recovered to within 8 feet of land surface at Well K3 (Exhibit 2-2).
-This data shows that aquifer recharge is as important as groundwater withdrawal for maintaining adequate storage in the aquifer.
-The groundwater extraction for Project construction, a one-time use of up to 112 afy, is 10% of the historical average groundwater extraction at the Project site and 5% of the total maximum production from the entire Jacumba Valley alluvial aquifer.
-The total estimated Project groundwater extraction for the 40-year lifetime (542 acre-feet) of the Project is 6% of the current groundwater in storage.
+The total estimated water use for the project, other uses, and reasonably foreseeable projects is estimated at 1,322 acre-feet over 40 years, which results in a 14.7% reduction in storage.
+This demonstrates that groundwater would not be depleted to 50% or less of the estimated basin storage capacity of 9,005 acre-feet.
 3.1.4 Mitigation Measures and Design Considerations

-Actual conditions during groundwater extraction for the Project may vary from the above analysis, so a Groundwater Monitoring and Mitigation Plan (GMMP) will be prepared to ensure that pumping does not significantly impact existing well users.
-The GMMP will provide for monitoring the duration and rate of Project pumping to document the total volume of groundwater extracted.
-The GMMP will also provide for monitoring groundwater levels from Project pumping and monitoring wells.
+Since impacts are considered less than significant, no mitigation is required.

 3.1.5 Conclusions

 The proposed Project would have a less-than-significant impact to groundwater in storage, as defined by the County Guidelines (County of San Diego 2007).
-Project groundwater extraction for construction would equate to a 1.2% reduction in groundwater storage.
-Total Project groundwater extraction for the life of the Project, assuming a 40-year lifespan, would equate to 6% of current groundwater in storage.
-Both values are far less than the County’s significance criteria of 50%.
+Project groundwater extraction, and other groundwater use including reasonably foreseeable projects for the life of the project, assuming a 40-year lifespan would equate to a 14.7% reduction in groundwater storage.
+This is less than the County’s significance criteria of 50%.3.2 Well Interference and Groundwater Dependent Habitat

-Total groundwater extraction from the Jacumba Valley alluvial aquifer, including the Project and all proposed projects (maximum non-potable extraction from non-potable JCSD wells), would reduce groundwater in storage by 7.2%, and would be 31% of the historical maximum groundwater extraction.

-3.2 Well Interference and Groundwater Dependent Habitat

 3.2.1 Guidelines for Determination of Significance